michaelballantyne/racketcon-2025/README.md

-# Advanced Macrology:  5 Macro Programming Patterns You (No Longer) Need to Know
+# Advanced Macrology: Macro Programming Patterns You (No Longer) Need to Know

 `syntax-spec` abstracts over certain macro programming patterns.

 Let’s build up to code like `syntax-spec` generates for you, to see how it works.
      *And, why you don’t want to write it by hand*

-Our goal: create a macro layer over a DSL that...
+Our goal: create a macro layer over a DSL that goes beyond syntactic sugar.
+It will:

- * Enforces a grammar
+ * Enforce a grammar
- * Checks name binding
+ * Check name binding
- * Performs a compiler optimization
+ * Perform a compiler optimization
- * Could support macro extensions
+ * (Prepare to) support macro extensions

-We'll look at four strategies: macro embedding, recursive rewriting and a DSL-specific macro expander... by hand, and with syntax-spec.
+We'll look at four strategies, ending with syntax-spec.

+Some knowledge of Racket macros is assumed.

 # Conclusion